KadeStyron/DevDogs-Academy/backend/README.md

 > For this demo, I will be keeping everything as the default settings and adding Spring Web.

-> For this demo, I will be keeping everything as the default settings and adding Spring Web.

 ## How to implement a REST API

 ### Starting Your First Local Server!